5 Accounts Receivable Collaboration Tools that Boost Customer Experience

 Our report on the State of Digitization in B2B Finance revealed that 42% of executives agreed that better communication with customers is a key benefit of digitizing accounts receivable.
 However, 72% noted their AR department isn't customer-oriented enough.

 AR digitization is the how in the customer experience equation.
 Collaboration is the what.
 Collaboration removes several common hurdles between AR teams and customers, automatically improving CX.
-Here are three reasons you must prioritize collaboration in your accounts receivable workflows:
+Here are four reasons you must prioritize collaboration in your accounts receivable workflows:

 - Collaboration eliminates clerical work; saves your AR team time